 “If fashion did not change, it would not make for a worthwhile pursuit.
 Therefore, the comparison of fashion with transience of time seems closest to the truth.” – Jerzy Antkowiak, 1993

-What do you think about these designs?
-And if you took the quiz, how well did you do?
+What do you think about the designs of Moda Polska?
+If you took the quiz, how well did you do?
 Feel free to share your thoughts below!